-▼ For the Boundary Road upgrade, the cost in the plan, which is based on the road's upgrade to a sub-arterial road standard, is not reasonable because nexus is only established for its upgrade to a collector road standard.
-The council's revised cost estimate (based on advice from Mitchell Brandtman) for upgrade of the road to a collector road standard is mostly reasonable.

-▼ For all other collector roads:

-- The council's revised cost estimate from cost consultants Mitchell Brandtman for new full-width collector roads is reasonable.
+- For the Boundary Road upgrade, the cost in the plan, which is based on the road's upgrade to a sub-arterial road standard, is not reasonable because nexus is only established for its upgrade to a collector road standard.
+The council's revised cost estimate (based on advice from Mitchell Brandtman) for upgrade of the road to a collector road standard is mostly reasonable. - For all other collector roads: - The council's revised cost estimate from cost consultants Mitchell Brandtman for new full-width collector roads is reasonable. - For the full-width upgrade of Commercial Road, using cost estimates based on WTP's report is reasonable except for the inclusion of roundabouts in the per linear metre rate. - For half-width and other full-width collector road upgrades, using a unit rate from the Camden CP is not reasonable. - Roundabout costs are only partially accounted for in the per linear metre rate for Commercial Road. - Bus shelter costs based on IPART benchmark costs are reasonable, but the council double counts contingency allowances.

-The interest expenses are associated with a loan for collector road design costs.
+28 The interest expenses are associated with a loan for collector road design costs.

-Our assessment of the loan costs is included in Chapter 10.
+29 Our assessment of the loan costs is included in Chapter 10.

-33 Camden Growth Areas Contributions Plan, Leppington North Works Schedule; IPART, Local Infrastructure Benchmark Costs - Final Report, April 2014.
+30 Camden Growth Areas Contributions Plan, Leppington North Works Schedule; IPART, Local Infrastructure Benchmark Costs - Final Report, April 2014.

-- For the full-width upgrade of Commercial Road, using cost estimates based on WTP's report is reasonable except for the inclusion of roundabouts in the per linear metre rate. - For half-width and other full-width collector road upgrades, using a unit rate from the Camden CP is not reasonable. - Roundabout costs are only partially accounted for in the per linear metre rate for Commercial Road. - ▼ Bus shelter costs based on IPART benchmark costs are reasonable, but the council double counts contingency allowances. - Cycleway network costs based on WTP's cost estimates are reasonable. - Cycleway creek crossings the council's revised costs are reasonable on a per linear metre basis, however the assumptions used to inform the strategic estimate are not reasonable given the lack of consultation and investigation of alternative options. - ▼ Windsor Road/Otago Street intersection upgrade costs are reasonable.
+- Cycleway network costs based on WTP's cost estimates are reasonable. - Cycleway creek crossings the council's revised costs are reasonable on a per linear metre basis, however the assumptions used to inform the strategic estimate are not reasonable given the lack of consultation and investigation of alternative options. - Windsor Road/Otago Street intersection upgrade costs are reasonable.

-We also note that while the cost estimates are indexed to the base period of the plan (March 2018), we have recommended that the council update the base period of the plan to June 2019 (see Chapter 10).
+We also note that while the cost estimates are indexed to the base period of the plan (March 2018), we are recommending that the council update the base period of the plan to June 2019 (see Chapter 10).
 This means that the estimates in the plan need to include an additional five quarters of indexation.